-36 Matt Hurst, "Q&A: UCLA's Parking Guru Donald Shoup," UCLA Newsroom, Jan.
-15, 2014; https://newsroom.ucla.edu/stories/q-a-ucla-s-parking-guru-donald-249859 (accessed
+29 Matt Hurst, "Q&A: UCLA's Parking Guru Donald Shoup," UCLA Newsroom, Jan.
+15, 2014; https://newsroom.ucla.edu/stories/q-a-ucla-s-parking-guru-donald-249859 (accessed February 16, 2021).

+Shoup's first step, eliminate parking minimums, does not mean there will be no parking.
+Rather, it means businesses and the free market can decide how much parking to provide.
+Parking minimums raise costs for businesses because they force developers to purchase enough land to accommodate the spaces, build the spaces, and maintain the constructed parking facility.
 Parking is a low-value land use; every parcel dedicated to the temporary storage of vehicles does not have a viable business that provides jobs, sales, and higher tax revenue.
 The only exceptions are private parking facilities whose owners may employ attendants.
 Required parking minimums also consume excess land and reduce development density.
 Lower densities induce driving and make transit, cycling, and walking less feasible.
 Lower densities also raise housing construction costs, which can discourage people from staying in, or relocating to, the region.
 Reduced parking, higher densities, and increased emphasis on denser, walkable, transit-accessible, and mixed-use development may help low-income residents who currently struggle to access jobs because they do not own a vehicle.
 Reduced parking requirements may also help low-income residents more readily afford housing (i.e., lower housing costs if parking is not required with the unit).